 10. More Detergent Means Cleaner Clothes

 More laundry questions?
-Take a look at Laundry Love and Patric Richardson, The Laundry Evangelist -Amazing!
+Look at Laundry Love and Patric Richardson, The Laundry Evangelist -Amazing!

 11. Ice Cubes Sharpen Garbage Disposals

 Believe it or not, your garbage disposal doesn’t have blades.
 Instead, it has blunt metal “teeth,” called impellers, that grind solids into liquids.
 Putting ice cubes through alone doesn’t do much.
-You can keep your disposal clean by pouring half a cup of baking soda, a cup of vinegar, and a pot of hot water through it.
-Then add two cups of ice to the mix.
-On top of that, pour in a cup of salt, run cold water, and turn on the garbage disposal.
+You can keep your disposal clean by pouring dishwashing liquid and a pot of hot water through it.
+Then, add two cups of ice to the mix.
+On top of that, pour in a cup of coarse salt, run cold water, and turn on the garbage disposal.
 The salt and ice combine to create a powerful scrub.
 Lastly, place the peel of one lemon in the disposal and run with cold water.